MOV-AI/movai_ign_plugins/emissive_property_controller/README.md

-Material Controller Ignition GUI Plugin.
+Emissive Property Controller Ignition GUI Plugin.

 This tool is to change the material color of a Model_Link inside the simulation in runtime.
 It is subscribing to a StringMsg on /model/material